psb/bucklescript.github.io/docs/generate-converters-accessors.md

 **Note**:

-- `coordinatesFromJs` uses an open object type that accepts more fields, just to be more permissive.
+- `coordinatesFromJs` uses an open object type that accepts more fields (just to be more permissive).
 - The converters are shallow.
-They don't recursively drill into the fields and convert them.
+They do not recursively drill into the fields and convert them.
 This preserves the speed and simplicity of output while satisfying 80% of use-cases.
-File an issue if you'd like seeing recursive conversion happen though!
+File an issue if you would like to see recursive conversion happen!

 ### Usage